Gawain Carew: Later life and career

 Despite being widely connected in Devon, Carew's early career centred around court and the capital.
 In October 1532, Carew's brother-in-law, Charles Brandon, recommended him to be the sheriff of Devon to Thomas Cromwell; but he did not hold the office for another 15 years.
 In April 1538, he was imprisoned in the Compter after he and his servant had killed an adversary and seriously wounded another, but by January 1540 he was sufficiently in favour enough that he was appointed to receive Anne of Cleves at Blackheath.

 Following the outbreak of war with France in 1543, Carew was ordered to accompany Thomas Howard, 3rd Duke of Norfolk, to the Netherlands, and he brought with him four horsemen and four footmen.
 In 1544, he took part in the Boulogne campaign and in 1545 he captained the Matthew Gonson in naval engagements.
-He received a knightood in 1545.
+He was knighted in 1545.

 Carew testified against Queen Catherine Howard at her trial in 1542, and also testified against Henry Howard, Earl of Surrey in January 1547.

+He was an ardent Protestant.
+Alongside his nephew, Sir Peter Carew the elder, he was involved in 1549 in the harsh suppression of the Prayer Book Rebellion, the rising in Devon and Cornwall occasioned by the issue of the reformed Book of Common Prayer.
+Again with Sir Peter, he participated in 1553–54 in Wyatt's Rebellion, in opposition to Queen Mary I's marriage to Philip II of Spain.
+For his involvement in the latter affair, he was imprisoned on charges of treason, for a month at Exeter and for ten months in the Tower of London, but was eventually pardoned.
+(Sir Peter, meanwhile, had managed to escape into continental exile.)

-Carew was the Sheriff of Devon from 1547 to 1548, and Deputy Lieutenant of Cornwall and Devon in 1569.
+On the accession of Elizabeth I in 1558, Carew was appointed Master of the Queen's Henchmen, in which role he participated in her coronation entry procession.
+He served as Sheriff of Devon from 1547 to 1548, and as Deputy Lieutenant of Cornwall and Devon in 1569.
 He was also the MP for Devon and for Plympton Erle.
-Carew was a Justice of the peace for Devon from 1547 to 1553 and again from c.
+He was a justice of the peace for Devon from 1547 to 1553 and again from c.
 1558 until his death.

-Family and death
+Personal life

 Carew was married three times.
-He was firstly married to Anne Brandon, daughter of William Brandon, and sister of Charles Brandon.
-He married secondly Mary Wotton, who was the widow of Henry Guildford.
-His third marriage was to Elizabeth Norwiche.
-He had no children.
+His first marriage, in 1531, was to Anne Brandon (d. before 1540), daughter of Sir William Brandon, sister of Charles Brandon, Duke of Suffolk, and widow of Sir John Shilston.
+His second marriage, by 1540, was to Mary Wotton (d.
+1558), widow of Sir Henry Guildford.
+His third marriage, by 1562, was to Elizabeth Norwich (d.
+1594), a Lady of the Bedchamber to Elizabeth I. He had no children by any of his marriages.

-Carew lived to be over 80 and died in 1585.
-He was buried in Exeter Cathedral, where a monument of him was later built.